 Examples of UV-transparent Media

 UV optics are often made from highly purified calcium fluoride (CaF2), which has a very low UV absorption, high homogeneity, low birefringence, relatively high hardness (compared with other fluoride materials), high physical stability, and high optical damage threshold.
 It can be used down to ≈ 160 nm and is thus suitable for use, e.g., with argon fluoride (ArF) excimer lasers.
 However, it is brittle, naturally anisotropic, and hygroscopic.
 Similar properties are obtained for other purified fluorides such as magnesium fluoride (MgF2) and lithium fluoride (LiF); the latter can be used down to 110 nm.
 In addition to good UV transparency, such fluorides also offer good infrared properties up to wavelengths of 5 μm and beyond.

-As an alternative, UV-grade fused silica can be used even for wavelengths down to ≈ 200 nm, whereas the cheaper standard-grade fused silica has significant attenuation already below 260 nm.
+As an alternative, UV-grade fused silica can be used even for wavelengths down to ≈ 180 nm, whereas other grades of fused silica have significant attenuation already below 260 nm.

 Similar constraints apply to materials chosen for making dielectric coatings, for example in the form of anti-reflection coatings.
 A frequently used AR coating material is magnesium fluoride (MgF2).
 Often, manufacturers offer UV anti-reflection coatings without revealing what material(s) they are made of.